ksw2000/Music-Start-Discord-Bot-Pro/README.md

 ## Feature

 + `/attach`
   + Attach MS Pro to the voice channel where you are.
+Thus, you must join in the voice cannel first.
-  + At the same time, the command fetch the new instruction set if updated.
+  + At the same time, the command fetch the new instructions set if updated.
-  + Disconnect the bot by `/bye`
+  + You can detach the MS Pro by `/detach`.
+  + If you move the MS Pro to another voice channel, please type `/attach` again after move.
-+ `/play [youtube-url]`
++ `/append [youtube-url]`
-  + Add the song to the playlist by given YouTube URL.
+  + Append the song into the playlist by given YouTube URL.
-  + If MS Pro is not playing, it plays song.
+  + You can just input the video id.
+That is, if you want to play `https://www.youtube.com/watch?v=Qj0Dmwxv-KY`, you can just `/append Qj0Dmwxv-KY`
 + `/lang [code]`
   + Now support `en` and `zh`
   + en: English